Mixed Reality Studio at ACE Chalmers × Chalmers Next Labs Urban Analytics

 Open Call for Collaboration

-The Mixed Reality Studio is now open to organisations interested in exploring new ways of interacting with urban data and systems.
+The Mixed Reality Studio is now open to organizations interested in exploring new ways of interacting with urban data and systems.

 We invite partners to collaborate on: